jg223fp/Thermal_sensor_drone/doc/setup.md

 ### Main file

 To make the main file work fast we used a module named thread_.
 This module allows us to run things paralelly in different threads.
-If we would have run everything in the same loop, LoRa would slow everything down and we would miss meny temperatures.
+If we would have ran everything in the same loop, LoRa would have slowed everything down and we would miss meny temperatures.
 In a reallife event this could have had devastating consequences.
 We tried to make things even faster by shrinking the sending time for LoRa but without any luck.
 The standard time is 3 seconds.
 Even a small adjustment down to 2.5 seconds resulted in a unreliable and unstable program.
-The LorA thread has a loop time of 3 seconds and the temperature detection loops with a time of 250 ms.
+The LorA thread has a loop time of 3 seconds and the temperature detection thread loops with a time of 250 ms.
 We dont send every detected value.
 When the LoRa thread has finished sending a value it will grab the most recent detected temperature and the battery voltage and send.
 If the temperature thread detects a temperature wich is over the limit an alarm will be triggered.
 When this happens the program starts sounding the buzzer and keeps sending the triggering temperature over and over for a given time (20 s) to make sure it is noticed.
 This flowchart gives a basic explanation of the two threads.